tact-lang/pitaya/docs/SPECIFICATION.md

 **Interrupted State Representation**

-- The system MUST persist which instances were interrupted.
-Two equivalent approaches are permitted:
+- The system MUST persist which tasks were interrupted by recording state=`INTERRUPTED` and an `interrupted_at` timestamp in `state.json`.
-  - Add `INTERRUPTED` to the instance state model, or
-  - Persist an `interrupted_at` timestamp and/or an explicit list of interrupted instance IDs in `state.json` while leaving instance state as `RUNNING`.
-- In both approaches, graceful shutdown MUST NOT mark instances `FAILED` solely due to cancellation.
+- Graceful shutdown MUST NOT mark tasks `FAILED` solely due to cancellation.

 **Crash vs Graceful Interruption**

 - In a hard crash or power loss, interruption markers may not be written.
-On resume, any instance that is `RUNNING` in `state.json` and has no terminal state event at or after `last_event_offset` MUST be treated as "interrupted by crash" and handled under the Interrupted rules.
+On resume, any instance that is `RUNNING` in `state.json` and has no terminal state event at or after `last_event_start_offset` MUST be treated as "interrupted by crash" and handled under the Interrupted rules.

 **Explicit Resume**: Recovery requires deliberate action: